VisualFP/docs/SA/design_concept/content/introduction/tool_research/eros.typ

 on combinations of pure values.

-At the core of the technique are _tangible values_, which are pure values, including functions that can be visualized and composed with other tangible values through a graphical user interface.
+At the core of the technique are _tangible values_, which are pure values, including functions, that can be visualized and composed with other tangible values through a graphical user interface.

 To combine such values, a set of algebras is provided that allows values to be